 This Sigma lens is sophisticated and compact.
 The versatile normal-length lens is suitable for APS-C format cameras.
 It features a bright F1.4 maximum aperture, which works well in difficult lighting conditions.

 The superior optical design reduces distortion and spherical aberrations to click sharp pictures.
 The Sigma 30mm 1.4 art full-frame can focus as near as 11.8 in along with a maximum magnification ratio of 1:6.8.
 Its 9-blade rounded diaphragm of the lens creates beautiful bokeh.
-The colours are decent, and the contrast is good.
+The colors are decent, and the contrast is good.
 Automatic focussing is exceptionally quiet but not quick.
 The technical testing revealed excellent sharpness, which is above the 0.25 cycles-per-pixel aperture range.

 Interestingly, the Sigma DC series lenses are similar to the Canon brand EF-S series lenses.
 Therefore, these are designed and adjusted to only work on the Canon APS-C series cameras.